101 Cooking For Two

 • Prep a small crock pot with a good coat of PAM cooking spray.
 Pour an 8 oz of crushed pineapple with the juices into the bottom of the crock pot.
 Most size crock pots will work as long as the ham fits without touching the sides or lid.

-• Brush a quarter boneless ham with a generous amount of honey, about 1-2 tablespoons.
+• Brush a quarter boneless ham with a generous amount of honey, about 1 to 2 tablespoons.

-• Mix ½ cup brown sugar with ¼ teaspoon of ground cloves, cinnamon, and dry mustard.
-Pack the brown sugar mixture on the ham.
+• Mix ยฝ cup brown sugar with ยผ teaspoon of ground cloves, cinnamon, and dry mustard.ย Pack the brown sugar mixture on the ham.

-coating the ham with the brown sugar mixture
+Coat the ham with the brown sugar mixture.

-• Move the ham cut side down to the crock pot on top of the pineapple.
-Pile any remaining brown sugar on top of the ham.
-Cook for approximately 2 hours on low.
+• Move the ham, cut side down, to the crock pot on the pineapple.
+Pile any remaining brown sugar on top of the ham.ย Cover and cook on low.

-placing the coated ham on the pineapple in the crock pot
+Coated ham on crushed pineapple in the crock pot.

-• Remove from crock pot and allow to sit for 5 minutes before slicing.
+• Remove from the crock pot and allow to sit for 5ย minutes before slicing.
 Garnish with some of the pineapple solution.

 Recipe Notes